How Claude's new agent mode might change how we work with AI forever

 Think in terms of outcomes, not tasks: Instead of "write this email," try "help me maintain a good relationship with this client who's been unhappy with our recent delivery timeline."
 Agents will be much better at working toward outcomes than just completing isolated tasks.

 Get comfortable with AI having opinions: Current AI tools are pretty agreeable.
-Agent-mode AI will need to push back sometimes, make suggestions, and even disagree with you when it has better information.
+Agent-mode AI will need to push back sometimes, make suggestions, and even disagree when it has better information.

 This agent revolution isn't going to be all smooth sailing.
 There are some genuinely weird problems we're going to have to figure out: